Hakiiiim/Adversarial-Search-Tic-Tac-Toe-Game/README.md

 The files are to be found in the src folder of the Java Project.

-_util_ contains a simple example of the maximin search algorithm with and without alpha-beta prunning, it is applied in a simple 2-depth tree.
+_util_ contains a simple example of the maximin search algorithm with and without alpha-beta pruning, it is applied in a simple 2-depth tree.

 _adversarial_ contains the interfaces of the game and the search algorithms (AdversarialSearch.java, Game.java).
 And the search algorithms ready to use : MinimaxSearch.java, AlphaBetaSearch.jave, IterativeDeepeningAlphaBetaSearch.java.